openplanet-nl/nadeoapi-docs/docs/glossary.md

 Many campaign api routes require a campaign ID to be used, rather than an activity ID

 Not to be confused with the campaign's activity ID.

+### Room ID

+An incremental ID that identifies a club room (starting from 1).
+This is only given when requesting a room's info, and not used in room api routes.

+Not to be confused with the room's activity ID.

 ### Competition ID